std95174/docsite/docs/docs/05-team.md

 ![image-20251106110316717](../docs-images/p05team/04.png)

-### Switch to Team View
+### Switch to Team Workspace

-As a team owner, you can switch from your Glows.ai main account to the team view.
+As a team owner, you can switch from your Glows.ai main account to the team workspace.
 Click your profile at the top right, select **`Teams`**, and then click on the team you wish to enter.

 ![image-20251106110954183](../docs-images/p05team/05.png)

 ### Member Management

-Creators or administrators can access the **`Member`** tab in the sidebar to manage team members.
+Owners or administrators can access the **`Member`** tab in the sidebar to manage team members.
- Supported features include: adding members, assigning credits, controlling resource visibility, editing member info, and managing instances.
+Supported features include: Add Members, Assign credits, Permission & Quota, editing member info, and managing instances.

 #### Add Members

-Click **`Add Members`** in the **`Member`** section to start adding new members.
+Click **`Add Members`** in the **`Member`** section to start adding team members.

 ![image-20251106163030537](../docs-images/p05team/06.png)

-You can set up the following for each new member:
+For each new member, you can define:

 - **Login Account**
 - **Login Password**